echarin/tfip-miniproject/README.md

   - The `Deployment` and `Service` components of each portion of the app are defined in a template `.yaml` file.
   - Both services are internal services.
   - An `Ingress` is meant to expose the services.
 It can be accessed at [http://34.102.214.43/], but the Spring Boot backend is failing health checks.
+    - Some time after the project deadline, a fix has been made and now the app can be visited at the IP address given above.

 ## Github Actions for CI/CD